asajjala01/asajjala01/certifications/tryhackme-cybersecurity-101/README.md

 ## How These Files Are Written

-Every module and room in this folder follows the same format I've used across all my certifications — no syllabus summaries, no copying what the course says.
-Each file covers:

-- **What I actually did** — the specific commands I ran, the tasks I completed, the labs I worked through
+Every module in this folder covers what I actually did in the labs — the specific commands I ran, the output I got back, flags I captured, and my honest take on what clicked and what didn't.
+These aren't course summaries — they're documentation of real hands-on work.
-- **What the output showed** — real terminal output, scan results, flags captured, documented with screenshots
-- **What I learned** — the concepts that clicked, the things that took longer, the connections I made to other things I'd studied
-- **My take** — an honest personal reflection on the room, what was interesting, what was confusing, and how it fits into the bigger picture

-Screenshots are included in each module's `screenshots/` folder and referenced inline in the write-ups.
-These aren't staged — they're captures from the actual lab sessions as I worked through them.
+I have write-ups for some of the rooms and labs covered across these modules.
+For the more detailed attack box walkthroughs, CTF challenges, and hands-on lab documentation — including terminal screenshots and step-by-step methodology — head over to the [ctf-writeups/](../../ctf-writeups/) folder.
+That's where the full lab work lives.

 ---